On Raglan Road

 "On Raglan Road" is a well-known Irish song from a poem written by Irish poet Patrick Kavanagh named after Raglan Road in Ballsbridge, Dublin.
-In the poem, the speaker recalls, while walking on a "quiet street", a love affair that he had with a much younger woman.
-Although he knew he would risk being hurt if he initiated a relationship, he did so, anyway.
+In the poem, the speaker recalls, while walking on a "quiet street," an unrequited love he had for a much younger woman.
+Although he knew he would risk being hurt if he initiated a relationship, he attempted to do so anyway, and ultimately faced heartache after his romantic feelings were not reciprocated.

 History

 As a poem

 It was first published as a poem in The Irish Press on 3 October 1946 under the title "Dark Haired Miriam Ran Away".
-Peter Kavanagh, Patrick's brother, said, "it was written about Patrick's girlfriend Hilda, but to avoid embarrassment, he used the name of my girlfriend in the title".
-Her real name was Dr Hilda Moriarty, then a medical student from County Kerry.
+Peter Kavanagh, Patrick's brother, said, "it was written about Patrick's girlfriend Hilda, but to avoid embarrassment, he used the name of my girlfriend in the title."
+Her real name was Dr. Hilda Moriarty, then a medical student from County Kerry.
 Though she regarded Kavanagh as a friend, her feelings were not romantic, and in 1947, she married Donogh O'Malley, who later became Fianna Fáil Minister for Education.

 In 1987, Moriarty was interviewed by Irish broadcaster RTÉ for a documentary about Kavanagh called Gentle Tiger.
-In the interview, she said one of the main reasons for the failure of their relationship was that a wide age gap existed between them.
-She was only 22, whereas he was 40.
+In the interview, she said one of the main reasons she was not interested in a romantic relationship was that a wide age gap existed between them.
+She was 22 and he was 40.

 Moriarty also described how "On Raglan Road" came to be written.
-Kavanagh had lived in Pembroke Road in Dublin, but he moved out, as he could not afford the rent; he moved into Mrs Kenny's boarding house on Raglan Road, which cost 10 shillings a week full board - Moriarty was staying on Raglan Road - a road off Pembroke Road.
-Kavanagh saw Moriarty coming and going from Raglan Road to University on a daily basis, and as an excuse to meet with her in the Country Shop on St Stephen's Green or Mitchell's on Dawson Street, he often asked Moriarty to critique his work.
+Kavanagh had lived in Pembroke Road in Dublin, but as he could not afford the rent he sublet the flat.
+He then moved into Mrs. Kenny's boarding house on Raglan Road (a road off Pembroke Road), which cost 10 shillings a week full board.
+The house is presently the Mexican embassy.
+Moriarty was also staying on Raglan Road.
+Kavanagh observed her coming and going from Raglan Road to University on a daily basis, and as an excuse to meet with her in the Country Shop on St Stephen's Green or Mitchell's on Dawson Street, he often asked Moriarty to critique his work.
 Kavanagh described himself as a peasant poet, but Moriarty was not that impressed and teased him, "Can you not, then, write about anything other than stony grey soil and bogs, Paddy?"
 Kavanagh said, "I will immortalise you in poetry, Hilda."
-According to Moriarty, he went away and wrote the poem, and Moriarty featured in many of Kavanagh's other poems, including "Hilda", "Hilda 2", "Hilda 3", and several others.
+According to Moriarty, he went away and wrote the poem.

+Moriarty subsequently featured in rough drafts of 4 untitled works, 3 were to become "Bluebells for Love."
+The other was a rough, first draft of "Dark Haired Miriam Ran Away."
+These 4 pieces, known as the "Hilda Poems", are available to read on the Patrick Kavanagh Trust website.
+It wasn't until 1964 when "On Raglan Road" first appeared under that title, along with a line change.
+It appeared in his "Collected Poems."